 “Narayana!
 Narayana!”
 These words, heard in a slightly sing-song, lilting tone, brings to mind a chirpy yet mischievous image of Sage Narada walking in, strumming his inimitable tambura.

-Sage Narada’s countenance contradicts our notion of a ‘sage’ who we commonly imagine to be one who is sedated, serious, and lost in deep meditation.
-Instead in Narada’s personality, we find one who roams the three worlds without staying in one spot for long; someone who laughs often and goes from place to place carrying news, messages and advice; and furthermore, an impression of one who supposedly creates controversy and confusion wherever he goes.
+Sage Narada’s countenance contradicts our notion of a ‘sage’ who we commonly imagine to be one who is sedate, serious, and lost in deep meditation.
+Instead in Narada Maharishi’s personality, we find one who roams the three worlds without staying in one spot for long; someone who laughs often and goes from place to place carrying news, messages and advice; and furthermore, an impression of one who supposedly creates controversy and confusion wherever he goes.

-He is often considered to be only, at best, a divine musician or a journalist; one who is entertaining enough to walk into the court of demons like Hiranyakashipu or Kamsa with the same aplomb and cheerful gait that he might have while entering the palace of Yudhishthira or Vasudeva.
+He is often considered to be only a divine musician or a journalist; one who is entertaining enough to walk into the court of demons like Hiranyakashipu or Kamsa with the same aplomb and cheerful gait that he might have while entering the palace of Yudhishthira or Vasudeva.
 A helpful sage, maybe, but perhaps not one to be taken too seriously.

 Yet when we consider, with love in our hearts, Sage Narada’s actual words and actions as found in our Puranas and Itihasas, a completely different personality is revealed.
 Not a talebearing traveling bard, but a wise, compassionate Guru who seeks out souls of all kinds and takes them, gently but unfailingly, to the Lotus Feet of His dearest Bhagavan.